Over the past 30 years, there’s been increasing interest in the use of bio-similar substances.

 Depending on the compound used, a single or weekly series of injections are done.

 After positioning on a fluoroscopic table, scout x-ray images are taken to locate the ideal entry point into the joint.

-A sterile preparation and draping of the skin is carried out followed by a local anesthetic injected into the skin, with or without a topical freezing spray prior hand.
+A sterile preparation and draping of the skin are carried out followed by a local anesthetic injected into the skin, with or without a topical freezing spray prior hand.